Frances L. Hoffmann

 Professor Hoffmann has a strong commitment to transnational education and interdisciplinary study.
 She co-directed a Study Away Teach Away (SATA) program in the spring of 2008 that brought 13 Connecticut College students to Hanoi, Vietnam, for coursework in Vietnamese history, culture, and language as well as issues in gender and development.

-In the fall of 2009, Professor Hoffmann was in residence at the Asian University for Women in Chittagong, Bangladesh, consulting on curricular and co-curricular planning and establishing a program assessment capacity.
+In Fall 2009, Professor Hoffmann was in residence at the Asian University for Women in Chittagong, Bangladesh, consulting on curricular and co-curricular planning and establishing a program assessment capacity.

 Professor Hoffmann holds a B.A. in mathematics from Cornell University, an M.A. in sociology from the University of Kentucky and a Ph.D. in sociology from the University of Oregon.